 Online registration for Year 6 Entry Test occurs between November and January each year.
-Students sit a 3-hour multi-choice and written test; Carine SHS is one of the venues to host this test.
-All selections are made centrally by the Department of Education Gifted and Talented Selection Unit; the school has no role in the selection of students for the Gifted and Talented (G and T) Program.
+Students sit a 3-hour multi-choice and written test.
+All selections are made centrally by the Department of Education Gifted and Talented Selection Unit; the school has no role in the selection of students for the Gifted and Talented (GAT) Program.

-If students are not successful or miss the Year 7 intake, there is a provision for students to gain entry to the G and T Program, commencing in the Year 9 intake, if vacancies should occur.
+If students are not successful or miss the Year 7 intake, there is a provision for students to gain entry to the GAT Program, commencing in the Year 9 intake, if vacancies should occur.
 Students wanting to be considered for this will need to register for the testing prior to the January cut-off date on the Department of Education's website.
-G and T Program students will join mainstream classes in Years 11 and 12 but remain supported by various programs and initiatives.
+GAT Program students will join mainstream classes in Years 11 and 12 but remain supported by various programs and initiatives.